On the Measurability of True Coincidence Summing in the GRIFFIN Spectrometer: Coincidence Summing

 \subsection{Multiplicity Events}

-We now extend the SGF into an expansion of \textit{multiplicity terms}.
-The gamma matrix can be separated into terms of equal branching, where for ease of notation we write $\lambda_1 \equiv b$ with $\Lambda_1 \equiv B$, momentarily restoring the notation of Semkow.
+The SMF is now extended into an expansion of \textit{multiplicity terms}.
+The gamma matrix can be separated into terms of equal branching, where for ease of notation $\lambda_1 \equiv b$ with $\Lambda_1 \equiv B$, momentarily restoring the notation of Semkow.

 with,